linux4sam/egt/docs/src/topics.md

 The same is true for reading and writing to several other interfaces, including serial ports using the asio::serial_port object.

-A benefit of using Asio for networking is it it automatically built into the EGT event loop automatically.
+A benefit of using Asio for networking is it is automatically built into the EGT event loop automatically.

-Outside of that, EGT provides some utility classes like egt::v1::experimental::HttpClientRequest that uses libcurl underneath for full HTTP/HTTPS support, and handles the integration of libcurl with Asio.
+Outside of that, EGT provides some utility classes like egt::v1::experimental::HttpClientRequest that use libcurl underneath for full HTTP/HTTPS support, and handles the integration of libcurl with Asio.

 @section topics_compiler Compiler Setup and Options